KxSystems/docs-v1/docs/interfaces/pyq/install.md

 (pyq2) $ pyq
 ```

 ### Brewing Universal Python

-If you would like to use latest version of the Python 2.7 or Python 3, you will need to install it using package manager Homebrew.
+To use the latest version of Python 2.7 or Python 3, install it using the package manager Homebrew.

 1. Install [Homebrew](https://brew.sh/).